egeoffrey/developer/docs/architecture/startup.md

 ## Starting eGeoffrey

-When running `sudo egeoffrey-cli start`, each of the configured eGeoffrey package installed by the user will be run in independent Docker containers.
+When running `sudo egeoffrey-cli house start`, each of the configured eGeoffrey package installed by the user will be run in independent Docker containers.